giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

-in a 5G base station) to provide computing services that are close to users with the goal to (1) reduce latency, (2) increase communication bandwidth, (3) increase reliability, (4) enable privacy nd security, (5) enable personalization, and (6) reduce cloud costs and energy consumption.
+in a 5G base station) to provide computing services that are close to users with the goal to (1) reduce latency, (2) increase communication bandwidth, (3) increase reliability, (4) enable privacy and security, (5) enable personalization, and (6) reduce cloud costs and energy consumption.
 Services are deployed on the communication and compute infrastructure through a phased life cycle that involves first a service *deployment stage*, then a *service selection* stage, and finally a *service assurance* stage ({{lifecycle}).